 When did Paul write Romans 7:12?
 When did John write 1John 3:4?
 Before the New Testament began, or after?
 Afterwards, of course.
 But note that Paul did not say, “the law was holy”.
 He said, “the law IS holy”.
 And if in the apostle Paul’s day, the law of Moses was holy, then the law of Moses is still holy.
 Nothing has happened that would change the status of the law from Paul’s day until now.
 The New Covenant that Jesus purchased with his blood has not been amended, and never will be.
 It is an eternal covenant.

 The single most important thing about the law of Moses that anyone can know is simply that it was God’s law, not Moses’.
 It was not the work of human genius; it was revealed from God to Moses and Israel.
-When God finished giving Moses the law, He commanded him straitly, “Do not add one thing to this law, or leave one thing out!”
+When God finished giving Moses the law, He commanded him straitly, “Do not add to the word that I command you and do not diminish from it” (Dt.
+4:2).
 There is not a single sentence in the law which God gave to Moses that is from man.
-The whole thing came by revelation of God.
+The whole thing came by revelation from God.
 The importance of this truth cannot be overstated.

 In our time, the world is devoted to the gods of evolution.
 These demon spirits, gods of this world, have infected every aspect of public life in this culture.
 What gets most of the attention is the demon of geological and anthropological evolution, but the worst of those evolutionary gods is the demon of theological evolution.
 That spirit influences ministers and believers of every ilk to think of the faith of Christ as a stage of theological evolution that evolved from the Old Testament law and prophets into a much higher form, more sophisticated and therefore, more worthy of mankind.
 The spirit of evolution would have you think that since the law is an older version of true faith, we can no longer trust what it tells us about life, ourselves, and God.
 This demon of evolution would also have you believe that you have evolved into a higher form of life than Moses and David, who loved God’s law.